Drocinera/react-app-trouve-ton-artisan/README.md

 ### `yarn`

-If the app don't run, use 'yarn' in the console for fix the issue
+If the app don't run, use 'yarn' in the terminal for fix the issue

 ### `npm start`